gammons/Blog/source/articles/2016-06-01-testing-time-dependent-functions.md

 **1. Functions that require comparisons to today's date are *dependent* on time.**

 Today is variable.
 As I write this, today is Wednesday.
 But tomorrow, today will be Thursday!
-The simple fact that time moves forward makes a function's output *variable* based upon when it is run.
+The simple fact that time (purportedly) moves forward makes a function's output *variable* based upon when it is run.
 This makes the function's [testability](http://googletesting.blogspot.com/2008/08/by-miko-hevery-so-you-decided-to.html) very difficult, and introduces a reliance on a global state.

 While using libraries to fix the output of `Date.today` is handy, it's not the best solution.

 **2. Use dependency injection to inject the comparison date rather than relying on today's date.**

-If you find yourself relying on a time class in your function and are about to reach for a time mocking library like `travel_to`, think first if it's even necessary.
-There's a good chance you don't need it at all!
+If you find yourself relying on a time class in your function and are about to reach for a time mocking library like `travel_to`, try injecting the date into the function first.
+There's a good chance your problem will be solved right there!